Dr Sue Horseman

 Research interests

-My PhD investigates the welfare of horses in England and Wales and is being funded by World Horse Welfare.
-In particular I have been looking at stakeholder perceptions of horse welfare as a means of identifying welfare problems, their causes and solutions.
-I have been utilising qualititave methods including semi-structured interviews and focus groups to explore, in depth, the perceptions held.
+My PhD, funded by World Horse Welfare, investigated the welfare of horses in England and Wales.
+In particular it looked at stakeholder perceptions of horse welfare as a means of identifying welfare problems, their causes and solutions.
+Qualititave methods including semi-structured interviews and focus groups were used to explore, in depth, the perceptions held.

 Projects and supervisions